CartoDB/cartoframes/docs/developer-center/guides/06-Data-discovery.md

 ### Conclusion

-In this guide we've presented how to explore the Data Observatory catalog to identify variables of datasets that you can use to enrich your own data.
+In this guide you've seen how to explore the Data Observatory catalog to identify variables of datasets that you can use to enrich your own data.

 You've learned how to:

-- Discover the catalog using nested hierarchical filters.
+- Explore the catalog using nested hierarchical filters.
-- Describe the three main entities in the catalog: `Geography`, `Dataset` and their `Variables`
+- Describe the three main entities in the catalog: `Geography`, `Dataset` and their `Variables`.
-- Get a glimpse of the data and stats taken from the actual repository, for a better informed decision on what variables to choose.
+- Taken a look at the data and stats taken from the actual repository, to make a more informed decision on which variables to choose.
-- Subscribe to the chosen datasets to get a license that grants the right to enrich your own data.
+- How to subscribe to the chosen dataset to get a license that grants the right to enrich your own data.

-We also recommend checking out these resources if you want to know more about the Data Observatory catalog:
+We also recommend checking out the resources below to learn more about the Data Observatory catalog:

 - The CARTOframes [enrichment guide](/developers/developers/cartoframes/guides/Data-enrichment/)
 - [Our public website](/platform/location-data-streams/)